 My most recent certification was the SAFE Scrum Master but that’s just the latest on a certification journey that started over 10 years ago.

 So, to go back to the beginning, I started out as a software developer and worked my way up to program manager.
 Today, I manage the Automation and AI practice within Sogeti India, having taken on this role in June 2021.
 It’s a large team and we handle the end-to-end cycle of sales, delivery, and operations of RPA and AI engagements for clients in Europe and the US.

 It's also good when your work and learning go hand-in-hand.
-For example, in 2019 I studied on a one-year intense diploma course in automation, AI and machine learning, which aligns with the Automation and AI practice I’m now leading.
+For example, in 2019 I completed a one-year intense diploma course in AI and machine learning, which aligns with the practice I’m now leading.
 I did this at my own instigation in the knowledge that while I might not be a core expert in topics like neural networks or computer vision, I can have a practical and knowledgeable conversation with clients about their needs in these areas.

-Now, with my latest certification, it was a case of recognizing that more and more companies are moving into Agile, so acquiring SAFE Scrum Master certification was a logical step.
-It has helped me think about how we use Agile for our automation and AI deliveries.
+With my latest certification, it was a case of recognizing that more and more companies are moving into Agile, so acquiring SAFE Scrum Master certification was a logical step.
+It has helped me think about how we use Agile for our Automation and AI deliveries.
 In a sense, it merges the technical with delivery, so I am able to have client conversations both about what our solution will comprise and how we’ll deliver it.